-If child is 1 to 8 years old and conscious:
+If child is 1 year or younger and conscious:

-3. Repeat abdominal thrusts until the object is expelled or the child becomes unconscious.
-If the child becomes unconscious, proceed to Step 1 below.
+5. If the infant becomes unconscious, proceed to Step 1 below.

-If child is 1 to 8 years old and unconscious:
+If child is 1 year or younger and unconscious:

-1. See if you can rouse the child: Tap on his foot, rub his back or shout.
+1. See if you can rouse the infant: Flick the bottom of his foot or rub his back.

-2. If the child doesn't respond, do the following:
+2. If the infant doesn't respond, do the following:

-- Place the child faceup on a firm surface, tilt his head slightly back and lift his chin.
+- Lay the infant faceup on a firm surface, tilt his head back slightly and lift his chin.
 Open his mouth and look for a foreign object.
-If you see an object, remove it; do not stick your fingers into the child's mouth unless you can see the object.
+If you see an object, remove it; do not stick your fingers into the infant's mouth unless you can see the object.

-- See if the child is breathing: Look at his chest to see if it is moving, listen for breathing and feel his chest to see if it is moving.
-If he is breathing, the child likely isn't choking.
+- See if the infant is breathing: Look at his chest to see if it is moving, listen for breathing and feel his chest to see if it is moving.
+If he is breathing, the infant likely isn't choking.
 Call 911 and follow the emergency dispatcher's instructions.

 - As you perform the rescue breaths, watch to see if the chest rises (this means air is getting in).
-If so, look for movement, coughing or breathing.
-If any of these are present, turn the child onto his side and call 911.
+If so, look for any movement, coughing or breathing.
+If any of these are present, turn him onto his side and call 911.

 - If the infant's chest doesn't rise as you perform rescue breaths, or if he shows no movement, coughing or breathing, assume there is an airway obstruction.
 Perform five chest thrusts to try to remove the object (see Step 3 above).